 Different classical scheduling algorithms have been presented.
 Apart from the most simple (FCFS and RR), all the others take into account job completion time in their heuristics.
-Heuristics are also used in cloud computing infrastructures [15, 17].
 However they do not consider Quality of Service (QoS) or utility demands restraining the user satisfaction regarding the way their jobs are treated.